ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 weigth setting when to flush (open bottom valve and close top valve)

-time how long to flush (time open bottom valve and close top valve)
+time setting how long to flush (set time to open bottom valve and close top valve)

 settings saved to eeprom